 The City will begin working on implementing the strategies in ZWMP 2.0 as soon as the draft is finalized.
 To read the draft plan, see “Documents” section below.
 To stay up-to-date on the Zero Waste Master Plan or news on City’s waste programs or changes, sign-up for the monthly e-newsletter here.

 In 2009, the City of Cambridge adopted the State’s goal of reducing trash 30% by 2020 and 80% by 2050, with 2008 as a baseline.
-As of 2023, the City has reduced trash by 35%.
+As of 2024, the City has reduced trash by 36%.
 The City was able to surpass the 2020 goal due to the programs and measures implemented through the first Zero Waste Master Plan (ZWMP).
-The first ZWMP helped the City launch curbside compost citywide, curbside mattress and textiles collection, a Small Business Recycle and Compost program, and more.
+ZWMP 1.0 laid out programs to implement such as the City launch curbside compost citywide, curbside mattress and textiles collection, a Small Business Recycle and Compost program, and more.
 To learn more about the efforts from the first ZWMP, watch this recording of Recycling Director Mike Orr’s presentation to the community in early-2024.

-Since then, the City has adopted an intermediate goal of reducing trash 50% by 2030.
+In 2025, the City Council formally adopted ZWMP 2.0, which established an intermediate goal of reducing trash 50% by 2030.